federgraph/RiggVar-RG38/README.md

 Please read my comments on how to [recreate the dproj](doc/How-to-recreate-the-dproj.md) file (Delphi Project File) and how to fix project options in recreated dproj file.

+> For minimal project RG03 you need set the conditional define **MinimalRG** in the project options.

 ## How to use a build of the app

 The executable - RG38.exe - can be used standalone on any current Windows 10 machine.